On the road (apologies to Jack Kerouac) with Annie and the City of Sydney

 A day’s on the road visiting community gardens.
 All different, but all exhibiting the reality that community gardens reflect their site and the demographics, interests and skills of their gardeners.
 And all featured the basic infrastructure kit common to community gardens — durable paths and garden edges, rainwater tanks, tool storage, pergola to shelter the gardeners and a level of organisation pertinent to the gardener’s needs.

 The tours are a simple but productive initiative of the City of Sydney and of the City’s community garden officer, Annie Walker.
 Much was seen and learned and much networking took place over the three tours that Annie organised.
 Above all, the tour showed that our cities can be humane and sustainable places and that community gardens, with their local production of food and their social benefits, are key components in making those cities resilient in the face of global change.
-This is the city as solution.
+This is the city as a solution.